 Patents, Trade Marks, Designs, Copyright, Confidential Information, Trade Secrets, Database Rights, Passing Off and Moral Rights.

 Often more than one type of IP applies to the same creation.

 This section aims to provide you with a brief explanation of each term.

 If you would like to read further into each of the individual sections then please look at the relevant practice area.

-Patent protection gives the inventor the right to prevent others from making, using, importing or selling an invention without permission.
+Patent protection gives the inventor the right to prevent others from: making, using, importing or selling an invention without permission.

-In order to protect how a product looks as opposed to how it works it is necessary to register the design.
-A registered design will protect the lines, contours, colours, shape, texture and materials of the product or its ornamentation.
+In order to protect how a product looks (as opposed to how it works) it is necessary to register the design.
+A registered design will protect the: lines, contours, colours, shape, texture and materials of the product or its ornamentation.

-In order to be validly registered, the design must be new and have individual character so that it would not remind an informed person of an existing design.
+In order to be validly registered, the design must be new and have individual character (so that it would not remind an informed person of an existing design).

-A registered design has protection throughout the UK for 5 years and it can then be renewed every five years for up to 25 years.
-In order to protect the design in other countries there are two options.
+A registered design has protection throughout the UK for 5 years.
+It can then be renewed every 5 years for up to 25 years.
+In order to protect the design in other countries, there are two options.